ubilabs/test/02-js/README.md

 * Tell us what you think about it.
 * Hint: Bullet points are perfect!
 * Write your own helper to solve the question.
+* Limitation: The code should be ES5 compatible.

 We'd like to see a list of things you would change or improve.
 Simply go through the code line by line and compile a list of what is good or bad.